 A Country-by-country Guide to Europe's Reopening

-In the meantime, Albania has reopened restaurants to outdoor seating, reopened gyms, pools, and cultural centers, and allowed shops to reopen with social distancing guidelines.
+There is a curfew in place — so movement is restricted from 10 p.m. to 6 a.m.
+In the meantime, Albania has reopened restaurants with outdoor seating and allowed beaches, cultural centers, and shops to reopen with social distancing guidelines.

 Bosnia and Herzegovina

-Cyprus started allowing travel from certain European countries, including Austria, Denmark, Germany, Greece, and Switzerland on June 9, according to the U.S. Embassy in Cyprus.
+Cyrpus started allowing travel from certain European countries, including Austria, Denmark, Germany, Greece, and Switzerland last June, according to the U.S. Embassy in Cyprus.
 Travelers from Israel, Poland, and Romania have to present a negative COVID-19 test taken within 72 hours of departure.

 Travel from the U.S. and the UK is not permitted.

 In Cyprus, malls, airports, seaports, and indoor sections of restaurants have reopened, according to the U.S. Embassy in Cyprus.
 Beaches have also been able to open.

 Cyprus announced it would cover all costs for travelers if they test positive for coronavirus while visiting.

 The Czech Republic allows foreign travelers based on whether their countries are low, medium, or high risk — those countries are detailed by the Czech Republic Ministry of the Interior.
 However, as of May 15, 2021, there are some notable exceptions — Czech Republic is allowing vaccinated travelers from Slovakia, Germany, Austria, Poland, Hungary, and Slovenia entry, even if they're traveling from countries with medium or high risk.

 Denmark reopened to vaccinated foreign travelers as of June 5.
 The vaccinated travelers must be from certain approved countries, including the U.S. and the United Kingdom and will be exempt from pre-arrival testing and quarantining upon arrival.
 Denmark accepts only EMA-approved vaccines.